 Paris Opera Ballet

 Pierre Boulez 'Anthèmes 2, for violin and electronic music'

 Computerised music by Andrew Gerzso and Gilbert Nouno of IRCAM

 Originally danced by

-Léonore Baulac, Jérémie Bélingard, Audric Bezard, Vincent Chaillet, Mathieu Ganio, Marie-Agnès Gillot, Laura Hecquet
+Léonore Baulac, Jérémie Bélingard, Audric Bezard, Vincent Chaillet, Mathieu Ganio, Marie-Agnès Gillot and Laura Hecquet

 Premiere date and venue